New safety measures at the museum

-Our café in the Entrance foyer is open for snacks, drinks and light meals from 11.30am-3pm Monday to Friday, and 10am-5.30pm Saturday and Sunday.
+Our café in the Entrance foyer is open for snacks, drinks and light meals from 10am-5pm, Wednesday-Sunday, and closed on Monday and Tuesday.
 We'll only be accepting cashless payment.
-On weekdays during October half term (Monday 26-Friday 30 October), the entrance hall café will be open from 10am-5.30pm.

 We'll only be accepting cashless payment.
 Please note waiting times could be longer than usual and that you will be required to wear a face covering while queuing in the café unless you are exempted from wearing one.
 You will be allowed to remove the face covering once seated.

-The shop is open from 11.30am-3.30pm Monday to Friday, and 10am-6pm Saturday and Sunday.
+The shop is open from 10am-5pm, Wednesday-Sunday, and closed on Monday and Tuesday.
 Social distancing measures are now in place and you will be required to wear a face covering while you look around the shop, unless you are exempted from wearing one.
 We'll only be accepting cashless payment.